Holy Paladin Healing Rotation, Cooldowns, and Abilities — Shadowlands Pre-Patch 9.0.1

 - Make sure to use Judgment on the target on cooldown, to keep maximum uptime on Judgment of Light if you have selected this talent.

-- Use Light of Dawn on cooldown, assuming the raid is sufficiently damaged to justify it.
+- Use Light of Dawn if you have the Holy Power available and the raid is sufficiently damaged to justify it.

 - Use Holy Prism on cooldown, assuming the raid is sufficiently damaged to justify it, if you have selected this talent.